mpaldridge/mpaldridge.github.io/_posts/2023-11-27-falling-moments.md

 I've always been a strong Convention 1-er.
 It seems more pleasant for the expectation of the geometric being $1/p$ (Convention 1) rather than $(1-p)/p$ (Convention 2); like, "the average number of dice rolls to get a six is 6" seems nicer than "the average number of non-six dice rolls before getting a six is 5".
 I'm sure I told my students that when I'm made King of the Universe I'll force everyone to move to Convention 1.

-But writing this blogpost has kind of changed my mind.
+But writing this blogpost makes me wonder if I should change my mind.

 The exponential is the "continuous equivalent" to the geometric.
 The moments and MGF of the exponential are